 Is your infrastructure cloud-ready?

 This is a big one.
-You should carry out careful analysis to really guarantee the compatibility of the cloud solution you are considering, in line with your organisation’s structural requirements and needs.
+You should conduct a careful analysis to guarantee the compatibility of the cloud solution you are considering, in line with your organisation’s structural requirements and needs.

-Be warned, a lot of applications might need small adjustments or rebuilds once they are in the cloud and may not do everything they did before.
+Be warned that many applications might need small adjustments or rebuilds once they are in the cloud and may not do everything they did before.
 It is important to identify these at-risk applications when you are working on your roadmap.

-End-to-end planning is vital because some of these assets will be more complicated to move compared to others and there is no “one-size-fits-all” solution – each cloud migration is different.
+End-to-end planning is vital because some of these assets will be more complicated to move than others, and there is no “one-size-fits-all” solution – each cloud migration is different.

-Don’t worry, Adaptavist can help you with all of these as part of your migration planning.
-In a nutshell...don’t forget to dive into the detail early on, you'll be glad you did.
+Don’t worry, as an AWS Advanced Consulting Partner, Adaptavist has the expertise and experience to help you at every stage of your migration planning – from analysing your infrastructure to choosing the right approach.
+In a nutshell...don’t forget to dive into the details early on – you'll be glad you did.

 Do you have a solid business continuity plan?